sassoftware/enlighten-integration/SAS_EM_PythonIntegration/README.md

   %let JAVA_BIN_DIR = &WORK_DIR.\bin;
 ```

-* Open the SAS Code node code editor by clicking on the SAS Code node and then clicking the ellipses beside Code Editor in the properties panel.
-Ensure the contents match the included code_node.sas file.
+* Open the SAS Code node code editor by clicking on the SAS Code node and then clicking the ellipses beside Code Editor in the properties panel - ensure the contents match the included code_node.sas file

-* Run the diagram and inspect the results.
-You should see that the Python script in the included em_digitsdata_forest.py file has been executed, training a random forest model.
-The results have been imported into the Enterprise Miner flow.
+* Run the diagram and inspect the results - you should see that the Python script in the included em_digitsdata_forest.py file has been executed, training a random forest model - the results have been imported into the Enterprise Miner flow

 ## Testing